lofcodes/kiro-steering-docs/cdk-building-blocks/zod-schema-to-interface.md

 * Interface types are generated from zod schemas and subsequent types reside in type.ts, based on the following rules:
 * Generated interfaces and interface properties have TSDoc comments.

-## Conversion
+## How to convert

-Conversion Target: For every Zod schema in schema.ts with the word schema in its name, generate two TypeScript interfaces:
+For every Zod schema in schema.ts with the word schema in its name, generate two TypeScript interfaces:

 1.
 Name: XSchemaInput